 DAY 6 & 7: SIERRA DEL ESCAMBRAY

 The next couple of days on this itinerary for Cuba is a 2-day hike in the stunning mountain ranges, Sierra del Escambray, just outside of Trinidad with an experienced tour guide.
 The best part is you don’t need to carry all of your belongings on the hike as a support vehicle will drop it all at the campsite for you.
 You’ll just need a day pack with some snacks, drinking water, swimmers, and comfortable walking shoes.

 On top of this, camping gear such as tents, sleeping mats, and blankets are included, as well as all meals which are prepared by the national park employees.

 This hike in the mountains was definitely the highlight for me.
 I am a lover of the outdoors, wildlife, and waterfalls so this awesome adventure ticked all boxes!

 The trail in the mountains is very well maintained and suitable for all sorts of travelers who don’t mind a bit of exercise.
-It is shaded by trees for the most part but there are some sections where it gets quite hot under the sun so make sure to have a hat and sunscreen as to not get a sunburn.
-There’s also quite a number of creek crossings and tree-log bridges which adds to the adventure.
+It is shaded by trees for the most part but there are some sections where it gets quite hot under the sun so make sure to have a hat and sunscreen so as to not get a sunburn.
+There are also quite a number of creek crossings and tree-log bridges which adds to the adventure.

 Tree log creek crossings